-3. Keep the Interior Clean: Your car's interior also take a toll in the summers.
+Your car's interior also takes a toll in the summers.
 Prolonged parking in the sun will create a stench inside the cabin, more so, if you have leather upholstery.
 Make sure you get the interior cleaned thoroughly in the summers and that also includes floor mats, dashboard and AC vents.
 It also tends to get extremely dusty during summers in India, so it is best advised to keep your windows powered up during the season.
-Also, invest in a sun shade to avoid the cabin from exposure to the hear.
+Also, invest in a sunshade to avoid the cabin from exposure to the heat.

-4. Service the AC: The HVAC unit on your car will be taking most load during the summers.
-With temperatures as high as 45-degrees in some parts of the country, sometimes running the AC on full blast seems worthless.
+The HVAC unit in your car will be taking the most load during the summers.
+With temperatures as high as 45-degrees in some parts of the country, sometimes running the AC on full blast seems worthless and can damage the system.
 However, this could also mean that your AC needs to be serviced to take on the additional load.
 Make sure to top up the refrigerant, if needed.
 The older the car, the more care it needs.

-9. Check the battery: Batteries tend to lose more charge during the summers than they do in winters.
-Summer heat can also cause car batteries to over charge, which will adversely shorten the life span of the battery.
+Batteries tend to lose more charge during the summers than they do in winters.
+Summer heat can also cause car batteries to overcharge, which will adversely shorten the life span of the battery.
 The heat could also cause the internal battery fluid to evaporate.
 So, in order to keep your battery running smoothly, make sure to keep it clean.
 Remove any dust that has accumulated around the battery base and the terminals.
 Also, if you are not using the car for a couple of days, it is advisable to detach the cable for the said period.
-Check up for any cracked or lose wires as well, which may drain the battery.
+Check up for any cracked or loose wires as well, which may drain the battery.